ginobilinie/codeBook/README.md

 137. minimumTotal_1dimDP.cpp, same as 136, but use one dim dp. maintain a prev vector and curr vector to measure the current smallest number.

+138. maxProfit.cpp: Scan the array from left to right to find the maximum gap.
+Maintain a currMin during scan.
+Actually, this problem just allows only one transcation, if it allows numerous transcations, then this is a very hard problem.

 # old
 for fun, forever